Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/NeoLoad.md

 This section of the screen indicates how long the test took to execute, the overall status, which release was being executed, which test set it was a part of and each of the key summary statistics, together with information on how they compared to the defined SLA:

--   **N/A** -- There was no SLA defined for this metric
+-   **N/A**: There was no SLA defined for this metric
--   **Passed** -- There is an SLA defined for this metric and it was passed.
+-   **Passed**: There is an SLA defined for this metric and it was passed.
--   **Caution** -- There is an SLA defined for this metric and it was considered less than a pass, but still acceptable.
+-   **Caution**: There is an SLA defined for this metric and it was considered less than a pass, but still acceptable.
--   **Failed** -- There is an SLA defined for this metric and it was not met successfully.
+-   **Failed**: There is an SLA defined for this metric and it was not met successfully.

 In addition, if you scroll down, in the "Console Output" section of the report there is more detailed information: